-By November 1975 after just two Davies staged Nationals the Jockey Club, at the end of their tether over the whole sorry saga that Aintree had become threatened that if Davies did not tow the line the National would be transferred to Doncaster.
+By November 1975 after just two Davies staged Nationals the Jockey Club were at the end of their tether over the whole sorry saga that Aintree had become.
+They threatened that if Davies did not tow the line the National would be transferred to Doncaster.
 Thanks to Mike Dillon of Ladbrokes the betting giants stepped in with an agreement to stage the National meeting for the next seven years.
-Davies` team were removed and the clerk of the course at Chepstow John Hughes was set the task of revitalising the National meeting.
+Davies` team were removed and the clerk of the course at Chepstow, John Hughes was set the task of revitalising the National meeting.
 His first task was to scrap flat racing although I have never understood why he staged flat races on the first day of the 1976 National meeting.

-As Thursday 3rd April 1976 ended an era with the last ever flat races run at Aintree, Friday 4th April opened a new one with the first all jumps meeting over the revamped Mildmay course.
+Thursday 3rd April 1976 saw the end of an era with the last ever flat races run at Aintree, Friday 4th April opened a new one with the first all jumps meeting over the revamped Mildmay course.
 From now on Hughes and his team would start to transform the National meeting into a Festival to rival Cheltenham

 Apart from Churchtown Boys heroics in 1977 when his Topham win was followed up by the performance of his life chasing home Red Rum two days later the Topham was not really much of a National trial.
 Four other winners attempted the double and only Sunny Lad managed to complete the course (Charter Flight, Rigton Prince and Clear Cut failed).
 The greys Lictor and Inch Arran opted for the shorter course (Inch Arran providing the master of Fairlawne, Peter Cazalet with one final moment of glory before his death months later) whilst Canits victory in 1978 was the only time he made the trip to Aintree.
 Our Greenwood ran in the National of 1980 some five years after his Topham triumph.